Kyllo v. United States: Opinion of the Court

-At the Supreme Court, the government defended the use of thermal imaging technology on two grounds: first, that thermal imaging was not an invasion of privacy, because the devices could not reveal any intimate details of the home; and second, that heat radiation can be detected in several ways from a public vantage point without the aid of technology, such as observing snow melt or smoke rise.
+At the Supreme Court, federal prosecutors defended the use of thermal imaging technology on two grounds: first, that thermal imaging was not an invasion of privacy, because the devices could not reveal any intimate details of the home; and second, that heat radiation can be detected in several ways from a public vantage point without the aid of technology, such as observing snow melting or smoke rising.

-In a majority opinion written by Justice Antonin Scalia, the Supreme Court ruled that the thermal imaging of Kyllo's home constituted a "search" within the meaning of the Fourth Amendment.
+In a majority opinion written by Justice Antonin Scalia, the Supreme Court ruled that the thermal imaging of Kyllo's home constituted a search within the meaning of the Fourth Amendment.
 By a 5–4 margin, the court held that a search warrant must be obtained before the government, including the police and federal agents, may use a thermal imaging device to monitor the heat and radiation of one's home.
-Scalia also noted the surveillance powers that could be abused by the police with technologies that are "not in general public use".
+Scalia also noted the surveillance powers that could be abused by the police with technologies that are "not in general public use."
 As the police did not have a warrant when they used the device outside of Kyllo's home, the search was unconstitutional.

 Scalia wrote: "Where, as here, the Government uses a device that is not in general public use, to explore details of the home that would previously have been unknowable without physical intrusion, the surveillance is a ‘search’ and is presumptively unreasonable without a warrant."
-The majority opinion argued that a person has an expectation of privacy in his or her home, and therefore, the government cannot conduct unreasonable searches, even with technology that does not enter the home.
+The majority opinion argued that a person has a reasonable expectation of privacy in his or her home, and therefore, the government cannot conduct unreasonable searches, even with technology that does not enter the home.

 The Kyllo decision, relying on Katz v.
 United States (1967), confirmed the expectation of privacy in one's home, and limited the means by which the government can explore the home without a warrant.
-Scalia referred to the firm but bright line drawn at the entrance of a home, where the Fourth Amendment is said to recognize a heightened expectation of privacy.
+Scalia referred to the bright line drawn at the entrance of a home, where the Fourth Amendment is said to recognize a heightened expectation of privacy.
 Furthermore, Scalia discussed how future technologies could invade one's right of privacy.
 Scalia argued that the Framers of the Constitution would agree that such technology would be intrusive enough to warrant a search, if they knew it existed, and as such, that technology (including thermal imaging) calls for the same warrant requirements as physical intrusion.

 Scalia structured the opinion to protect against more sophisticated surveillance technology that might arise in the future.
 This was intended to protect the home from all types of warrantless surveillance and is an interpretation of what Scalia called "the long view" of the Fourth Amendment.